 Real-world components may not always strictly adhere to OHM’s law.
-Factors such as parasitic capacitance, inductance, and other complex behaviors can introduce deviations from the idealized behavior described by OHM law.
+Factors such as parasitic capacitance, inductance, and other complex behaviours can introduce deviations from the idealized behaviour described by OHM law.
 In such cases, more advanced models and circuit analysis techniques are needed.

 Understanding these limitations helps engineers apply OHM’s law effectively and know when alternative models or more sophisticated analysis methods are necessary.

 In conclusion, OHM’s law is a fundamental concept that forms the basis of electrical engineering.
 By understanding the relationship between voltage, current, and resistance, engineers can design and analyze electrical circuits with precision.
 OHM law finds applications in diverse areas, from circuit analysis to power distribution, enabling the development of efficient and safe electrical systems.
 While OHM law has its limitations, it remains a cornerstone of electrical engineering and an essential tool for every electrical professional.

 How can OHM’s law be applied in daily life?